webkey-auth/webkey-auth.github.io/README.md

 =========

 The user's private rsa keys are stored permanently somewhere on the machine's disk (via localStorage), rather than being permanently stored only in a person's head like a password.
-In the case that the user's machine has been permanently stolen, webkey by-itself is more vulnerable to brute force and heuristic attacks than server-based password auth (*on the other hand, if the machine only has a program installed on it without the user's knowledge, username/password auth is no better*).
+In the case that the user's machine has been permanently stolen, webkey by-itself is more vulnerable to brute force and heuristic attacks than server-based password auth (*on the other hand, if an application server is compromised, username/password auth is much worse*).
 Using an additional short 4-number PIN can mitigate this.

 On browsers that don't support SharedWorkers (ahem IE), the user's RSA keys are transferred using localStorage, and so may get onto the disk briefly, and could stay on the disk indefinitely if the user's machine is unsafely powered off at the wrong moment.

 Because javascript doesn't have a way to ensure that data has been erased, data might persist in memory until the machine is shut down.
+And in the case of a machine crash, virtual memory stored on disc may persist indefinitely.
 This is also a problem for traditional auth using username/password credentials.

 Browser features I wish existed